AdamRalph123/tic-tac-toe/README.md

 ## Check tie
-If thr user or the computer has not won thr game will end in a tie and a message will appear saying 'its a tie' and the game will end.
+If the user or the computer has not won thr game will end in a tie and a message will appear saying 'its a tie' and the game will end.
 If the user has picked a spot thats already taken it will let the usre know and they will have to choose a differnt spot.

 ![screenshot](images/check-tie.png)
 ![screenshot](images/different-spot.png)